Pharmr/almace-scaffolding/_app/_pages/about.md

 desc:
 ---

-# Big Words
+# Drug therapy is hard.
+It doesn't have to be.
-{: style="color:#4F45A1; font-size: 400%; text-align: center;"}
+{: style="color:#9325FB; font-size: 300%; text-align: center;"}
 <br>

-# We built a tool for the 100,000,000 people who take maintenance or continuation therapy every day.
+# We built a tool for the 100,000,000 people who take maintenance & continuation therapy each day.
 So you can cruise on your drug therapy and leave the bs behind.
-{: style="color: black; font-size: 200%; text-align: center; line-height: 1.2;"}
+{: style="color: white; font-size: 200%; text-align: center; line-height: 1.2;"}
 <br>
 <h1 style="text-align:center;"> We built a tool for the 100,000,000 people who take maintenance or continuation therapy every day.
 So you can cruise on your drug therapy and leave the bs behind.</h1>
 <br>